blindthief10/python_beginners/third_lecture/readme.md

 > Write a piece of code that makes of use of this data to summarize a dictionary that depicts how many items were sold by category.
 For example: {'headphones': 12, 'mobile': 14, 'laptop': 22, 'cable': 7, 'desktop': 11}

+#### Write reusable code with functions

+> How do we define a function with `def my_function()` keyword definition
+> Execute the dictionary sales transformation function above at will by encapsulating it in a function
+> Re use this with any kind of data by using arguments
+> The  `return` keyword and it's use

+##### Further exercises with function

+* Write a function that accepts a list of strings as an argument and returns it's biggest string
+* Write a function that accepts Fahrenheit degrees and converts it into Celsius degrees for temperature [Find the formula here](https://www.rapidtables.com/convert/temperature/fahrenheit-to-celsius.html)
+* Write a function that given a list of tests, returns the length of participants, their average score, the variance, the standard deviation and the failure percentage in a dictionary with meaningful keys.